 - Lemon Crepes with Whipped Ricotta

-We hope you love this Lemon Soufflé Pudding Cakes recipe from SoFabFood Contributor, Erica of Buttered Side Up, as much as we do.
-If you love this delightful recipe, stop by our Desserts section to find more like it.
-Don’t forget to subscribe to our newsletter so that you never miss a single recipe, and you can visit our Pinterest boards for even more incredible dessert ideas.
+We hope you love this Lemon Soufflé Pudding Cakes recipe from SoFabFood Home Chef, Erica of Buttered Side Up, as much as we do.
+If you love this decadent recipe, stop by our Desserts section to find more like it.
+For daily recipe inspiration, subscribe to our newsletter, like us on Facebook, and follow us on Pinterest.
 Enjoy!